How to Check Your Pastor

 1 Corinthians 3:2-8

 I mean... come on.
 It’s everywhere, Pastor!
-Not only is learning the meat of the Word important, but it brings Christians into spiritual maturity, and it helps them to love better.
+Not only is learning the meat of the Word important, but it brings Christians into spiritual maturity, which in turn helps them to love better.
 It’s also another way in which Christians show their love for God, by worshiping Him with their minds.
 And let’s not forget: it’s your job.

 Another example: I sent my questionnaire to another pastor of a different church and received a multi-faceted wolf-like response.
 First, the church had already blocked my email address to prevent me from sending my questions to the pastor.
 They also blocked my secondary email account which they found on my Facebook profile to prevent me from emailing from there and it made me think, “Wow, this guy is serious.”